-To be accepted into the Master’s Certificate program, you must submit (1) proof of having been licensed to practice law for at least two years, (2) two writing samples demonstrating proficiency in legal writing, (3) a personal statement of why you seek the Master’s Certificate, and (4) a $500 nonrefundable fee for evaluating the application.
-You will have one year to build a portfolio that meets all 12 benchmarks with an A− or better performance.
+To be considered for the Master’s Certificate program, you must be licensed to practice law (for at least two years), and you must submit two writing samples demonstrating proficiency in legal writing and a personal statement of why you seek the Master’s Certificate.
+There is a $500 nonrefundable fee for evaluating the application and, upon acceptance, a one-time tuition fee of $4,500.

 For more detailed information about the program and application instructions, email firstname.lastname@example.org.